JoannaKlosinska/fitnesscalendar/README.md

 email: sampleuser@mail.com
 password: foobar
 ```
 You can also sign in as a coach.
-Coaches have different login page, you need to add to homepage address: '/coach/sign_in'.
-After sign in, you will see a page for a coach, coach's schedule and trainings with customers.
+Coaches have different login page, you need to add to a homepage address: '/coach/sign_in'.
+After sign in, you will see a page for a coach - list of trainings with customers and coach's schedule.
+In this schedule coach can mark in which days and in which hours he will work.
 Coaches can't sign up by their own.
 There are also 5 sample coaches shipped along with this app as default (shown in db/seeds.rb file). <br>
 Please use my sample coach to sign in:
 ```
 email: mikecoach@mail.org